top of page

 • Apples: Very short supply.

-• Parsnips & Leeks: Starting to wind down.
+• Parsnips & Leeks: Supply is beginning to wind down.

 • Pumpkin (Crown): Short supply.